-Percentage of secondary school enrollment source target (education1, education2) are included in the FDI equation to control for quality of labor in both countries.
-Telephone mainlines per 100 people in source and target countries (telephond telephond) are included in the FDI equation to control for the quality of GDP infrastructure.
+Percentage of secondary school enrollment for source and target countries (education1, education2) are included in the FDI equation to control for quality of labor in both countries.
+Telephone mainlines per 100 people in source and target countries (telephond , telephone2) are included in the FDI equation to control for the quality of GDP infrastructure.
 Capital formations and in source and target countries (capital, captial, GDP1, GDP2)) enter FDI equation as an approximation for the size of the market.
 It is hypothesized that higher quality of labor, better infrastructure and larger size of the markets will lead to more FDI inflow.